-The purpose of Studying Torah is to assist those searching for the truth in Scripture.
-To help answer the questions that pertain to conflicting passages between the Tanach and the New Testament.
-This is accomplished by studying the foundation of our Holy Scriptures – The Torah, in conjunction with the Prophets and the Writings.
+The purpose of Studying Torah is to help those of us searching for the truth in Scripture.
+To help answer the questions that pertain to conflicting passages between the Tanach and the Christian Bible.
+This is accomplished by studying the passages in context and the foundation of our Holy Scriptures – The Torah, in conjunction with the Prophets and the Writings.

 Introducing the Author –